 A few final thoughts

-- This recipe will last in the fridge (already baked) for about 3-5 days.
+- This cinnamon roll oatmeal will last in the fridge (already baked) for about 3-5 days.
 You can store it in the same container you baked it in, and just cover it with aluminum foil.

 - To get the best texture of the baked oats, you’ll want to use rolled/old fashioned oats.
 You can likely use quick cooking oats with no issues, but do not use steel cut oats!
 They won’t work in this recipe.

 - How long you cook the oats will depend on how deep your dish(es) are.
 You’ll know they’re done when a toothpick comes out clear or when the edges start to brown and the center is nice and firm.
 My dish was 9 inches by 2.5 inches and it took about 35 minutes to bake all the way through.